sensatyaki/Regularized-Linear-Regression-With-Gradient-Descent/README.md

-# Implementation of linear regression with regularization.
+## Implementation of linear regression model with regularization.

-## The implementation contains:
+### The implementation contains:

  1.Linear regression closed form solution using least square formulation.